ttqiu/mythology-studies/README.md

 ## **_Description_**

 Welcome to the Mythology Studies website!
 Here, you'll discover a treasure trove of information about mystical creatures and their fascinating origins.

 This website is designed to be a one-stop-shop for anyone interested in exploring the vast and complex world of mythology.
 With an intuitive search function and easy-to-use navigation, you can quickly find the information you need about the creatures that have captivated people's imaginations for centuries.

 ## **_Technologies Used_**

 - PostgreSQL
-- Flask
+- Sequelize
-- python
+- Express
 - React
 - Node
 - HTML